kief/infrastructure-as-code.com/_patterns/stack-concept/index.md

 </figure>

-Below is an example stack source code project, in this case Terraform:
+Below is an example of a folder structure for a stack source code project, in this case Terraform:

 ~~~ console
 stack-project/